layer(target)

 - Same-directory

-../specifiers are resolved to canonical project-relative paths. - Resolved paths and package names are checked against
+./and parent-directory../specifiers are skipped. - Allowlist: resolved paths and package names are checked against

 | File | Import | Resolved to | Result |